LeftEmpty/project_Notes3D/README.md

 ```
 npm run devStart
 ```
-The terminal should now be labeled node and show the display the following:
+The terminal should now be labeled node and show display the following:
 ```
 > project_notes3d@1.0.0 devStart
 > nodemon app.js